Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Considered the cheapest type of fuel, gas heaters are a cheap option to heat your garage.
 Gas garage heaters are in two types.

 Liquid Propane Powered Garage Heaters

 These are freestanding heaters that require a propane tank.
 The heater will not need to connect to a gas line, so they are convenient portable heaters.
+Propane garage heaters are a cheaper, cleaner alternative to oil.
 The only negative to it is that they can produce carbon monoxide are not recommended to use at night.

 These are still a great option if your power rates are affordable.
+Electric garage heaters, if left on all the time, are a fast way to rack up an expensive electric bill.
 They come in three types including panel, convection, and infrared heaters.
 You must have an electric outlet in your garage since they work by converting electricity into heat.